 The Zenith Student Grant is a multimillion-dollar institutional grant program awarded on an annual basis to students of Everest and WyoTech schools owned by Zenith Education Group who demonstrate financial need.
-This institutional grant is available for new and continuing students enrolled on or after July 25, 2016 for current and future academic periods.
-The amount and source of the grant, which can be up to \$10,000 per academic year, may vary by student based on the demonstrated financial assistance needed, and institutional grant funding availability.
+This institutional grant is available for new and continuing students enrolled on or after February 2, 2015, for current and future academic periods.
+The amount and source of the grant, which can be up to \$10,000 per academic year, may vary by student based on: